kkimdev/kkimdev.github.io/_posts/2018-06-15-IEEE 754 Floating Point Type in C++.md

 Well, I guess a natural question at this point is: "Do we really need this?
 Can't we just assume `float` and `double` are IEEE 754 because they actually are for the 99.9% systems out there?".
 I thought so, but then later, I've found that people have submitted related proposals, [N1703](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1703.pdf), [N3626](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3626.pdf), to C/C++ standards committes to fix this issue with additional standard types, `float16_t`, `float32_t`, `float64_t`, and `float128_t`.
 So maybe it's not entirely pointless afterall.
 Anyways, let's get started.

-First, let's check if a given type, `T`, satisfies the IEEE 754 floating point requirements and other desired conditions.
+First, let's begin with checking if a given type, `T`, fullfills IEEE 754 and other desired conditions.

 ```c++
 template <int storage_bits, int exponent_bits, int mantissa_bits>